brutasse/django-push/docs/subscriber.rst

 As we can see, the hub subscription can be valid for a certain amount of time.
 Before they actually expire, hubs must send subscription requests to recheck with subscribers if the subscription is still valid.
-Thus subscriptions will be renewed automatically.
+Thus **subscriptions will be renewed automatically**.

 However, you can always renew the leases manually before the expire to make sure they are not forgotten by the hub.
 For instance, this could be run once